AlexPoilrouge/NordVPN-connect/README.md

 `cp NordVPN-connect/* ~/.local/share/gnome-shell/extensions/NordVPN_Connect@poilrouge.fr/`

-( May not be necessary ):

-`gnome-shell-extension-tool -e NordVPN_Connect@poilrouge.fr`
+`gnome-extensions enable NordVPN_Connect@poilrouge.fr`

-`gnome-shell -r`
+I might be necessary to refresh your gnome-shell afterwards.
+The best way to do this is to use the hotkey `Alt + F2` and then entering `r`.

 ###### Install (scripted)

 The step above has been automated with a shell script.
-Once you've cloned or downloaded this extension from github, use the following script:
+Once you've cloned or downloaded this extension from github, head up to the downloaded folder:

+`cd NordVPN-connect`

+and use the following script:

 `./setup.sh`

-It still maye be necessary to refresh gnome-shell afterwards…

 You can also use this script to install the extension as a *system-wide extension*:

 `./setup.sh --system`

+After install, you might still need to refresh your gnome-shell using:
+`Alt + F2` → typing `r`

+More option for this script are available, be sure to check:
+`./setup.sh --help`

 ## Misc.